defisym/OpenFusionExamples/README.md

 some extensions I made for my game

+### Fini

+based on brofield's brilliant work simpleini, is a faster ini ext for fusion.

 ### RandomTable

 Generate a random table like *Fire Emblem*, save/load by base64 string, for my own game.